Christy386/telegram-bot-medi/README.md

 ### /next

-Manege the product by id sending the command ``` /next <id> ``` and the bot will return if the action is done and the next estep of the product or if ocurred an error.
+Manege the product by id sending the command ``` /next <product id> ``` and the bot will return if the action is done and the next estep of the product or if ocurred an error.

 ### Send photo

-If the telegram user sent an photo to telegram the bot will altomatically read the image.
+If the telegram user sent an photo to telegram, the bot will altomatically read the image.
 If the bot can read a QR code, the bot will return the response of the ``` /next ``` command, if not, the bot will return an error.

 ---